sdr-enthusiasts/docker-readsb-protobuf/README.md

 1. `readsb` is set to maximum gain level chosen at the end of the initialisation process.
 1. Results are collected up to `AUTOGAIN_FINETUNE_PERIOD` (24 hours by default).
+1. Check to ensure at least `AUTOGAIN_FINETUNE_MSGS_ACCEPTED` messages have been locally accepted (1,000,000 by default).
+If not, contine collecting data in periods of `AUTOGAIN_FINETUNE_PERIOD` for up to 48 hours.
 1. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialisation process is reached.

 At this point, all of the tested gain levels are ranked, using the following methodology: